How do you get clients to participate in case studies?

 - Promising to anonymize any data that will make them feel more comfortable, such as the name of your interviewee, their role, and the name of their company.

 - Assuring your client that you’ll talk about the results you achieved and very generally how you accomplished those results without diving into any specifics their competitors can poach.

 Fear of how the case study will be used.
 A related concern is the fear that you’re going to use your case study specifically to pitch their direct competitors.
-Your clients don’t want you using their win as a honeypot that you use to attract their competitors.
-And they really don’t want their competitors to hire you and get even better results than they enjoyed.
+The last thing your clients want is for a competitor to hire you and get even better results than they enjoyed.

 You can counteract this fear by:

 - Offering to anonymize any sensitive data that may tip their hand to their competitors.